 Recently my husband and I started clearing a cedar grove which exposed a new area that had not been searched previously.
 There was so much beautiful flint, with several pieces showing signs of being shaped into tools.
 I sent a photo to Tom and invited him to come to San Marcos to walk the property with me and hopefully explain how these deposits were formed.

-Flint, a variety of chert, is a sedimentary rock that can be found is many areas of Hays County.
+Flint, a variety of chert, is a sedimentary rock that can be found in many areas of Hays County.
 It is a hard and durable mineral formed from the silica (quartz) rich skeletal remains of marine organisms.
-Flint refers to the type of chert deposited in limestones.
+Flint refers to the type of chert deposited in limestone.
 It is formed into nodules or in layers, which are referred to as ledge flint.
 It is common to see a thin layer of limestone covering the outside of the nodules, typically white and rough in texture.
 Flint varies greatly in color from white to black, but most often manifests as shades of gray, brown, grayish brown, light green and blue.

-About 100 million years ago, large populations of very small organisms such a diatoms and radiolarians lived in shallow sea creating tiny structures made of biogenic glass or silica.
+About 100 million years ago, large populations of very small organisms such a diatoms and radiolarians lived in the shallow sea creating tiny structures made of biogenic glass or silica.
 Their silica remains accumulated in thick deposits on the sea floor, forming siliceous oozes.
 This process is relatively rare and only makes up about 15% of the sea floor.
 Both the limestone and flint were formed concurrently.
-That is why flint is found embedded into a limestone matrix.
+That is why flint is found embedded in a limestone matrix.
 The floor of the shallow sea had marine worm holes and other burrows, creating narrow tubes and cavities in the sediment.
 The silica rich ooze filled these openings and hardened into the flint nodules we see today.